Hatom USD

 Leveraging decentralized technology, these stablecoins operate beyond the reach of centralized authorities, offering a financial instrument that is resistant to censorship.
 This ensures that transactions and participations are uninhibited by geopolitical and institutional constraints, affording users global access and financial sovereignty.

-USH is purposefully designed without a centralized locus of control.
-The governance of USH is vested in the hands of the Hatom Protocol Community through Governance.
-This arrangement ensures higher transparency for USH compared to other market counterparts.
+is purposefully designed without a centralized locus of control.
+The governance of is vested in the hands of the Hatom Protocol Community through .
+This arrangement ensures higher transparency for compared to other market counterparts.
 Any updates or modifications to the protocol, including changes in interest rates or risk parameters, are made public.
-These changes require prior consensus from Governance before implementation, ensuring a democratic and transparent process.
+These changes require prior consensus from before implementation, ensuring a democratic and transparent process.